Calming Tips for Hyperactive Children

 plastic storage bin with paint sets, coloring books,

-crossword puzzles, modeling clay, jewelry making kits and
+crossword puzzles, modeling clay, jewelry making kits

 other artistic areas of interest.
 Hyperactive children